 It was one of those milestone birthdays, over ten years ago.
 One of those times when you want to do something unique that will provide a lifetime of memories.
 Some call such places a “bucket list.”
-For a long time, Egypt had been at the top of mine.
+For a long time, places to visit in Egypt were at the top of my bucket list.

-And so I took off from that runway in Boston, as excited as a school girl on her first date.
-Even my extensive research and wildest dreams would not adequately prepare for the sights I was about to see.
+And so I took off from that runway in Boston, as excited as a schoolgirl on her first date.
+Even my extensive research and wildest dreams would not adequately prepare me for the sights I was about to see.

 Places to Visit in Egypt: The Surreal Giza Pyramids

 Who hasn’t dreamed of the Giza pyramids, the only remaining of the Seven Ancient Wonders of the World?
 I had always imagined them to be secluded out in the middle of the Sahara Desert, but they lie just 15 miles southwest of the city.
 Viewing them on the horizon from some of the taller buildings was surreal.

 The plan was to “climb” a pyramid on my birthday.
 My enthusiasm upon arriving is apparent in the first photo taken.
 Wait!
 I can explain the outfit!
 Aside from the sunny, chilly April morning, I had been reading through Elizabeth Peter’s “Amanda Peabody” historical fiction serious based on the Victorian excavation of Egypt; I may have gotten a bit into character.